casper-ecosystem/developer-rewards/README.md

 #### Publishing the DevReward and Readiness for Work

-- Once the DevReward proposal is assessed and approved, it will be published on the webpage, indicating that it is ready for implementation.
+- Once the DevReward proposal is assessed and approved, it will be published on the webpage, indicating that it is ready for implementation **Webpage coming end of June**.
 - Interested individuals can choose a DevReward to work on based on their interests and skills.
-- Only DevRewards with the status "Open" are ready to be worked on and are considered for evaluation in terms of deliveries.
+- Only DevRewards with the tag "Open" indicated on GitHub are ready to be worked on and are considered for evaluation in terms of deliveries.

 #### Delivery of Work and Review